 When you’re video is finished, send it to your grandparents and cousins so they can enjoy the fun.
 They just might reciprocate and create their own masterpiece and share it with you.

 Pull out all of the socks from your drawer and set up a laundry basket as a target.
 Give each person their own pairs of socks and then take turns seeing who can get them in the basket.
+Better yet, start with the socks from the clean laundry and fold them together first and then have your sock party.

 Create an Indoor Obstacle Course